coralogix/coralogix-azure-serverless/BlobToOtel/README.md

 **Event Hub Name** - The name of the Event Hub to be used as a trigger for the function app.

+**Event Hub Resource Group** - The resource group name of the Event Hub namespace.

 **Storage Account Name** - The name of the storage account containing the logs to be monitored.

+**Storage Account Resource Group** - The resource group name of the storage account containing the Blob container to be monitored.

 ### Optional

-**Storage Account Resource Group** - The resource group name of the storage account containing the Blob container to be monitored.
-Default: function app's resource group.
-Must be set if the storage account is not in the same resource group as the function app.

-**Function App Service Plan Type** - The type of the Function App Service Plan.
-Choose Premium if you need vNet Support.

 **Coralogix Direct Mode** - Whether to use Coralogix as an OTLP endpoint (default: false).